Scientists to trigger artificial earthquakes in Ticino

 Scientists have been injecting water for several days into a faultline between two layers of rock at the BedrettoLab, a research facility in the former Bedretto construction gallery of the Furka tunnel, operated by the federal technology institute ETH Zurich.

-The aim is to set the boulders in motion and induce an earthquake.
+The aim is to set the boulders in motion and trigger an earthquake.
 For the experiment, researchers are gradually increasing pressure until an earthquake of magnitude 1 occurs, or until 2,000 cubic metres of water have been injected into the rock.

 More